 Mayor Walter F. Curran

-It has been two years since I assumed the office of Mayor of Ocean View and they have been busy years.
+It has been three years since I assumed the office of Mayor of Ocean View and I am now starting my second term.
+They have been busy years.

-The Town continues to financially support the Millville Volunteer Fire Company which is a fair trade for the wonderful service they provide to our community.
-The debate continues on whether the town will agree to a contract with MVFC and create an annual $35 per capita tax to support them.
-We have until the end of calendar year 2016 to make the final decision.
+The Town continues to support the Millville Volunteer Fire Company which is a fair trade for the wonderful service they provide to our community.
+However, since the source of those funds is finite, dependent on new-building, we have capped the annual amount transferred in order to have funds for it going forward.
+The town has agreed to and signed a contract with MVFC to create an annual $35 per improved property fee to support them.
+These funds are for use by the ambulance service only.

 The drainage program has made a lot of progress this year as citizens better understand the necessity for granting easements to the town so that the projects can go forward.
 With the assistance of local property owners and HOA leaders, we are hopeful this program will continue to make progress.

 - Trying to maintain wages and health care benefits for Town employees at costs levels both the Town and the employees can cope with.

 - Continuing to comply with the ADA requirements for sidewalks.